aeonSolutions/AeonLabs-Garage-Door_opener/README.md

 💬 🆕 There's a new Discord Server for this and all other projects.
 To join [click here](https://discord.gg/nYe9YMKf).<br>

-Today someone offered me an old garage gate complete with two hydraulics and hardware electronics, and now, I decided to add some more to it and design my own open hardware electronics!  <br>
+The other day someone offered me an old garage gate complete with two hydraulics and hardware electronics, and now, I decided to add some more to it and design my own open hardware electronics!
+This device allows opening an entrance or garage door directly from your smartphone!  <br>
 Follow this project for updates on the prototyping of this open smart device.